sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/delta.rst

 DELTA
 ======
-This document provides an overview of the Read Delta and Save Delta nodes in Fire Insights, explaining their configurations and functionalities for reading from and writing to Delta Lake.
+This document provides an overview of the Read Delta and Save Delta nodes in Sparkflows, explaining their configurations and functionalities for reading from and writing to Delta Lake.

 Read Delta
 ------------
 This node reads files from a Delta Lake.

-Below is a sample workflow which contains the Read Delta processor in Fire Insights.
+Below is a sample workflow which contains the Read Delta processor in Sparkflows.
 It demonstrates the usage of Read Delta node to read data from a Delta Lake.

   .. figure:: ../../../_assets/user-guide/read-write/read-delta/read-delta-wf-1.png
      :alt: read-delta-wf